WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ### installing the image on your SD card (**MIN.
 8GB**)
 If you like our interface, you can follow the steps below to install it on your Raspberry Pi.
-Otherwise you can download a standard version of the [MagicMirror software](https://magicmirror.builders/) and design your own interface!
+Otherwise you can download a standard version of the https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules and design your own interface!
 This is also very fun and easy to do!
 Just follow [this guide](https://docs.magicmirror.builders/).

 #### 1. Installing Raspberry Pi Imager